axewizardbgg/guards-cairn-1e-adventure/README.md

  - Bow (1d6)

 ### Main Gate: Conclusion
-Once the scenario with the Merciless Merchant has concluded:
+Once the scenario with the Merciless Merchant has concluded (whether or not the players searched the cart):
  - Guards sent to relieve you will arrive.
 (Unless arrival was already triggered earlier by a player going unconscious)

+If players allowed the merchant through:
+ - Nothing special happens (right now), they can return to the Barracks

+If players fought the Merciless Merchant:
- - Lieutenant Connor is awoken by the commotion and advises players to take the merchant (dead or alive) to the Duty officer, along with the wagon and its contents.
+ - Lieutenant Connor is awoken by the commotion and advises players to take the merchant (dead or alive) to the Duty Office, along with the cart and its contents.

+Regardless of how it turned out:
  - Upon returning to the Barracks and reporting to Duty Officer, players will each receive a total of 10 gold each, 5 for normal duty, and 5 for a bonus from Lieutenant Vandil.
  - If the Cryptic Letter is given to the Duty Officer, he will add it to a growing pile of similar letters.
+If the players ask about the letters, he'll say it's being investigated.
  - Players are now on Downtime until the next morning.

+## 7: Cryptic Investigation
+ - Players will be aiding an investigation into the Cryptic Letters
+ - TODO

+## 8: Do You Wish To Continue?
+At this point in the Adventure, we're about to move onto the ending.
+If your players are having fun and don't want the adventure to end yet, this is a perfect point where you can can sort of "pause" the progress on the adventure as written, and continue doing your own Patrol assignments in the various Districts (Market, Residential, Dockside, Slums).
+Then you can continue onto the end of the adventure when you're ready!

+I recommend asking the players what they want to do, but keep in mind that just because we're reaching the end of the written adventure, doesn't mean that the Players have to say goodbye to their characters if they don't want to.
+You're free to continue playing them, even in a different setting!
+It's all about what you all want to do together.

-## 7: Attacked Caravan
+## 9: Attacked Caravan
 This is assignment will be a bit more difficult, not only potentially for the players, but also you as the Warden.
 There is quite a lot of dialogue to be read aloud, and quite a few NPCs involved!

 _Morning arrives and you quickly busy yourself preparing for the day's assignment.
 You all stand around your assignment board staring at a small piece of parchment that simply says "Market District".
 You all make your last minute preparations, and then start to make your way to the Market District when you see both Captain Geberic and Lieutenant Vandil looking concerned speaking with a fellow guard who is slightly out of breath.
 Lieutenant Vandil notices you and and moves to intercept you._

 _"Hold on please, I know I've assigned you to patrol the Market District today but I've a new assignment for you.
 Something just came up, follow me".
 He motions for your to follow and he walks back to Captain Geberic and the winded Guard.
 Geberic looks at you all as you approach, he greets you curtly: "Good, standby.
 We've got a situation here.
 Got another Unit coming too, once Kade here catches his breath he'll brief you all on what he knows and then you can be about it."_

 _You wait for a minute or two in heavy silence as Kade's breathing slowly becomes normal, while Geberic stands with his arms crossed, eyes unfocused, stroking his mustache while thinking quietly to himself.
 Vandil stands at his side, keeping his silence for now.
-Footsteps are heard and 3 more familiar Guards arrive on the scene: The same 3 guards that you relieved from the Main Gate the day before.
+Footsteps are heard and 3 more familiar Guards arrive on the scene: The same 3 guards that you relieved from the Main Gate.
 Upon seeing you they flash a quick smile your way, the raven-haired woman giving a friendly greeting: "Well hello again, what trouble are we into today?"_

 _Upon their arrival Geberic gives them a similar curt greeting that you received: "Good, we're all here.
 Kade, tell us what happened, what do we know?".
 Kade takes another deep breath and then speaks:_